tbs1-bo/luftdaten.tbs1.de/current_values_render/README.md

 Open `feinstaub_render.py` and look for configuration values at the top.

+The script needs some parameters.
+Use the ``--help`` option to list them.

+    $ python feinstaub_render.py --help

-Invoke the script `python feinstaub_render.py --target /var/www/feinstaub/live-data.html` (preferably from within a virtual environment).
+Invoke the script in the following way (preferably from within a virtual environment):

+    $ python feinstaub_render.py --template /my/template.tpl.html --target /var/www/feinstaub/live-data.html

+There is an example template file in the repository.

 Check the generated html file.
 If the desired result appears, you can automate this process with a cron job.